We were promised flying cars. Intel gave us a self-driving drone.

 We were promised flying cars.
 Intel said it's closer than we think.

-At CES on Monday, Intel's CEO Brian Krzanich showed off the Volocopter, an autonomous passenger drone, which he called "essentially a flying car."
-The Volocopter comes from a Germany-based company which started in 2012, with its first flight in 2013.
+At CES on Monday, Intel CEO Brian Krzanich showed off the Volocopter, an autonomous passenger drone, which he called "essentially a flying car."
+The Volocopter comes from a Germany-based company that launched in 2012, with its first flight in 2013.

 Intel brought it to its stage at CES at the Park Theater at the Monte Carlo Hotel on Monday, with two seats open.
 It took off inside the keynote venue without a pilot flying it, while it was tethered down.

 But don't expect to hop in a "flying car" just yet.
-A disclaimer popped up underneath the keynote stream, noting the Volocopter won't be available in the US until it receives authorization from the Federal Communications Commission.
+A disclaimer popped up underneath the keynote stream, noting the Volocopter won't be available in the US until it receives authorization from the Federal Aviation Administration.

 But eager CES attendees will be able to check it out at the Central Plaza in the Las Vegas Convention Center.